 Does a Will Have to be Probated in Texas?

-Texas law requires a deceased person’s assets to be distributed according to a specific procedure, known as probate.
-For this reason, when a loved one dies, the will must typically be probated before the assets can be distributed to you or any other heirs.
+The State of Texas requires a deceased person’s assets to be distributed according to a specific procedure, known as the probate process.
+For this reason, when a loved one dies and leaves behind the personal property and/or real property, that person’s estate must go through the Probate Process in order to pass the title to the property.
+If the deceased person leaves behind a Will and owns property at the time of death, the Will must typically be probated before the estate assets and decedent’s property can be distributed to the surviving beneficiaries.

 What is Probate?

-However, some estates may be exempt from probate, depending on how the assets in question are owned.
+However, some estates may be exempt from probate procedures, depending on how the assets in question are owned.
 In some cases, estates may also qualify for simplified probate proceedings.
-In general, it is best to consult an attorney if you aren’t sure whether probate is required for a given will.
+In general, it is best to consult an attorney for legal advice if you aren’t sure what aspects of Texas’ probate code are required to be abided by for a given will.

 In 2018, there were 105, 697 probate cases filed, comprising about 9% of the total Texas civil caseload.

-The probate process usually begins when someone submits the decedent’s will to the court.
+The probate process usually begins when someone submits the decedent’s original will to the court.
 At this time, the court will seek to validate the will.
-Once the will has been validated, the court will appoint someone to administer the estate and oversee the probate process.
-This person is known as an “executor.”
+Once the original will has been deemed a valid will, the probate court will appoint someone to administer the estate and oversee the probate process.
+This person is known as an “independent executor.”

-In many cases, the executor will be named in the will.
-After an administrator has been appointed, he or she must inform all of the decedent’s creditors of the individual’s death.
-He or she will then pay off all valid claims and distribute the remaining property in accordance with the will.
+In many cases, the executor will be named in the original will.
+After an administrator has been appointed, he or she must inform all of the decedent’s creditors of the individual’s death by providing proof of a death certificate.
+He or she will then pay off all valid claims and distribute the remaining real property in accordance with the will.

 Do I Need an Attorney?